This common white bracket fungus has many uses and has been utilised by humans for thousands of years.

 Anti inflammatory.
 There are several triterpene acids present and these are known anti inflammatories.

 Anti Tumor.
-Betulenic acid and other chemicals in the fungi have been shown to cause apoptosis, the destruction of cancer cells while not affecting healthy cells.
+Betulinic acid and other chemicals in the fungi have been shown to cause apoptosis, the destruction of cancer cells while not affecting healthy cells.

 Antiseptic.
 For cleaning wounds and being an aid to healing.